darachm/itermae/README.md

 # Usage

-`itermae` is envisioned to be used in a pipe-line where you just got your FASTQ reads back, and you want to parse them.
-You can use `zcat` to feed small chunks into the tool, develop operations that match, filter, and extract the right groups to assemble the output you want.
-Then you wrap it it up behind `parallel` and feed the whole FASTQ file via `zcat` in on standard in.
+`itermae` is envisioned to be used in a pipe-line where you just got your DNA sequencing FASTQ reads back, and you want to parse them.

+You feed small chunks of the file into the tool with match-level verbosity and record-level reports to develop good patterns.
+These patterns, filtering, and outputs are used to pull out and assemble the output you want.

+Then you wrap it it up behind
+`parallel` and feed the whole FASTQ file via `zcat` in on standard input.
-This parallelizes with a small memory footprint (tune the chunk size), then you write it out to disk (or stream into another tool).
+This parallelizes with a small memory footprint (will measure later), then you write it out to disk (or stream into another tool).

 **Tutorial** / **demo**  - there's a jupyter notebook in this root directory